About us

-- #ResMove facilitates online sharing and connections: check our Facebook group, Instagram (resilience_movement.eu) and the interviews (in Dutch and French) and articles on the blog-page.
+- #Resmove facilitates online groups to share experiences and connect: check our Facebook group, Instagram (resilience_movement.eu) and the blog-page for open gatherings and stories.

-- #ResMove gives you the freedom and responsibility to discover what you and your environment need to create more resilience.
-Be creative, every little action is important!
+- #Resmove invites you to discover what you and your environment need, to create more collective resiliences.
+Every little action is important!

 Me?

-In your own way, you too can help build a peaceful coexistence step by step.
+In your own way, you can help build a more resilient future step by step.

 Together?